IanFinlayson/exploring-cs/chapter05.md

 The simplest of these is `not`.
 This operator just reverses the boolean you give it.
 If you have a boolean which is true, then you apply `not` to it, you get false.
-Here\'s an example:
+Here's an example:

 ``` {.output}
 >>> valid = length >= 0